niciberger/swissherdbook/README.md

 **3. MBA_Datenbereitstellung_Besamungen.R:** Insemination data is selected, cleaned, features are generated and the data is standardized.

-**4. MBA_JoinBesamungnMP.R:** With this script the previous milk sample is searched for each insemination.
+**4. MBA_JoinBesamungnMP.R:** With this script previous milk sample is searched for each insemination.
 This is done with a programming loop, for performance reasons no more than 100'000 insemaintons records should be processed at once.

 **5. MBA_Zusammfügen&Balancieren.R:** Finally, the data is merged and balanced.